AmirMotefaker/ChatGPT-Web-Application/README.md

 # How to use ChatGPT

 - The ChatGPT webpage is simple and includes an area for the results to populate and a text box at the bottom of the page for users to type inquiries.
-We started with questions, however, OpenAI recommends inputting a statement for the best possible result.
+We started with questions; however, OpenAI recommends inputting a statement for the best possible result.

 - For example, inputting “explain how the solar system was made” will give a more detailed result with more paragraphs than “how was the solar system made,” even though both inquiries will give fairly detailed results.